oracle/gdk-vscode-extensions/micronaut-tools/README.md

 * **Disconnect from Application**: to disconnect from an application to which you connected.
 * **Open Application in Browser**: to open your application in a web browser using the `address:port` defined by the **Address** node.

-#### _Subproject_ Node (GCN applications only)
+#### _Subproject_ Node (GDK applications only)
-Represents a subproject/module of a modular GCN application.
+Represents a subproject/module of a modular GDK application.
 All the settings you configure in this view are stored and used in context of this subproject.
 It provides the following action:
 * **Change Subproject**: to switch the subproject context.

 #### _Address_ Node